-Closer to the prediction (11) of our theory, we estimate the following model in which the role of managerial incentives includes the interaction with carbon prices:
+Closer to the prediction (12) of our theory, we estimate the following model in which the role of managerial incentives includes the interaction with carbon prices:16

-$$Green \ bonds{i,t} = \beta_0 + \beta_1 Carbon \ price{c(i),t-1} \times Incentives{j(i),t-1} + \beta_2 Incentives{j(i),t-1} + \beta_3 Controls{i,t-1} + Fixed \ effects + \epsilon{i,t}.$$ (12)
+$$Green \ bonds{i,t} = \beta_0 + \beta_1 Carbon \ price{c(i),t-1} \times Incentives{j(i),t-1} + \beta_2 Incentives{j(i),t-1} + \beta_3 Controls{i,t-1} + Fixed \ effects + \epsilon{i,t}.$$ (14)

+16. We omit the autonomous role of carbon prices encompassed in i^0 in (12), because it is fully absorbed by the time-varying country fixed effects.
 In this empirical model, the dependent variable is the proportion of green bonds issued in year t by firm i.
 The independent variables of interest are the degree of managerial incentives in industry j(i) and the effective carbon price that prevails in country c(i), both taken at year t - 1.
 For managerial incentives, we alternately use our two proxies.
 Control variables include firm i's market capitalization and its book-to-market ratio in year t - 1 as well as its environmental score for year t - 1.
 Moreover, we include firm fixed effects (FE), as well as industry, time-varying industry, and time-varying country fixed effects, in order to capture, for example, other incentives to issue green bonds.

-We estimate the model of equation (12) using the method of least squares with standard errors clustered at the country level.
-Table I reports the estimation results.
+We estimate the model of equation (14) using the method of least squares with standard errors clustered at the country level.17 Table I reports the estimation results.
 It shows similar estimates whether Incentives = WPS or Incentives = Turnover.
-With WPS, for example, we find coefficients for the terms that involve managerial incentives in column (1) that are significantly different from zero at the 1% level and that have signs in line with their theoretical counterparts in our model's prediction (11).
-The positive contribution of the main interaction term in (12) is confirmed in column (2) where the term in WPS alone is replaced by industry-year fixed effects to capture other potentially omitted factors.
+With WPS, for example, we find coefficients for the terms that involve managerial incentives in column (1) that are significantly different from zero at the 1% level and that have signs in line with their theoretical counterparts in our model's prediction (12).
+The positive contribution of the main interaction term in (14) is confirmed in column (2) where the term in WPS alone is replaced by industry-year fixed effects to capture other potentially omitted factors.
 We obtain comparable estimates with Turnover in columns (3) and (4).